 “Services” means all platform services and applications (including but not limited to (i) “DocTalks”, a library of short video lectures from medical experts; (ii) live & interactive webinars by key opinion leaders discussing specialised medical topics; (iii) access to international medical journals; (iv) medical events calendar; (v) access to HIPPA compliant chat platform; (vi) summarised medical articles; (vii) provision to earn accredited “ SKP ” / Continued Professional Development (“ CPD ”) / Continued Medical Education (“ CME ”) credits from leading medical associations and institutions; (viii) provision of storing certifications on a virtual wallet on the Site; (ix) provision to receive drug samples from top pharmaceutical companies for trial; (ix) journals and guidelines; (x) access to clinical case discussions, medical insights and polls; (xii) specialised channels) that are accessible through the Site (including the publicly available portions of the Site).

-By using the Services, you consent to your personal information being stored and otherwise processed as described in this policy.
+By using the Services, you consent to your personal information being stored and otherwise processed as described in this Policy.

 We collect personal information that you provide us directly, from third party sources, and automatically when you use the Services as follows:

-When you register a Docquity account, we require you to provide certain personal information that varies depending on whether we have already created a professional profile for you, as described in the “Docquity User Accounts” section below.
-If you already have a profile, we ask that you verify the information, and if you do not we ask that you provide us some of the information typically included in a Docquity profile.
-All Docquity users must provide their email address, and healthcare professionals are required to provide certain information about their education, such as school attended, year of graduation, and specialty.
+When you register for a Docquity account, we require you to provide certain personal information that varies depending on whether we have already created a professional profile for you, as described in the “Docquity User Accounts” section below.
+If you already have a profile, we ask that you verify the information, and if you do not, we ask that you provide us some of the information typically included in a Docquity profile.
+All Docquity users must provide their e-mail address, and healthcare professionals are required to provide certain information about their education, such as school attended, year of graduation, and specialty.

 Registering Docquity users also have the option to provide additional information to include in their profile, including subspecialty, clinical and professional interests, languages spoken at the office, profile photo, medical group, hospital affiliations, internship, residency program, fellowships, employment history, speaking engagements, publications, userships and board certifications.
-You may choose to update or supplement the information you have provided us at any time as described in the “Updating Your Account Information” section below.
+You may choose to update or supplement the information you have provided to us at any time as described in the “Updating Your Account Information” section below.

 We collect content and information that you submit to the Service (and information about you may be provided by other Docquity users), including comments, searches, contacts, schedule details, your resume, survey responses, contest entries, and creative submissions.

-When you communicate with us, such as when you contact User Support or respond to a feedback survey, and when you use the Service to communicate with others, we collect details about your communications.
+When you communicate with us, such as when you contact User Support or respond to a feedback survey, and when you use the Service to interact with others, we collect details about your communications.